 Through a series of industry events, presentations and roundtable discussions we will be sharing our latest insights and updates on the project with industry peers and supply chain partners.

-Industry events will also be taking place throughout the year in London and Birmingham.
+Industry webinars will also be taking place on the 21 April, 21 May and 17 June.

 You can listen to Simon Tranter and Sam Gamble (Automated Markets) talk about the project in our latest podcast here.